Jon-Becker/research/papers/prediction-market-microstructure/prediction-market-microstructure.md

 @include fig/actual_win_rate_vs_contract_price.json
 ```

+> **Note:** The calibration curve demonstrates that prediction markets are extremely efficient and accurate, with the slight exception of the tails.
+The close alignment between implied and actual probabilities confirms that prediction markets are well-calibrated price discovery mechanisms.

 The existence of the longshot bias raises a question unique to zero-sum markets: if some traders systematically overpay, who captures the surplus?

 ## The Maker-Taker Wealth Transfer